 Belinda Gore, Ph.D.

-Belinda is an inspired teacher as well as a psychologist, a coach, and an artist.
+Belinda is an inspired teacher as well as an author, artist and psychologist.
 A native of Ohio, Belinda attended university in Columbus, Ohio, and was also a student and later a staff member with World Campus Afloat, a shipboard university that traveled to Asia, Africa, and southern Europe.
 Her early exposure to global issues deeply influences her work.
 While still in her 20s, she also studied Metaphysics in England, learning to facilitate dreamwork as a tool for exploring consciousness and to integrate astrology into her understanding of the human condition.
 These are skills she continues to use in her teaching and in supporting personal and spiritual development.

 In 1984, Belinda met internationally acclaimed anthropologist Felicitas Goodman whose research and teaching led to the founding of the Cuyamungue Institute.
 Belinda became a colleague and close friend of Dr. Goodman, taking the role of President of the Cuyamungue Institute for a number of years.
 The international membership of this non-profit organization supports an appreciation for the worldview and artwork of indigenous people worldwide.
 She continues to travel around the world teaching the Cuyamungue method that uses breath, sound, and ritual body postures to access the world of the spirits.